apphousero/aph-interview-test-01/README.md

 ## Solution

+**Use VS2019 in administrator mode for IIS integration to work!!!**

 ### 1 - Create web app

 This application will be the frontend - the UI.
 This is where file upload logic is implemented.